-The BCR (BCR activator of RhoGEF and GTPase) gene is located at 22q11.2, the ABL1 (ABL proto-oncogene 1, non-receptor tyrosine kinase) gene is located at 9q34.1 and the ASS1 (argininosuccinate synthase 1) gene is located at 9q34.1.
-Translocation between BCR and ABL1 gives rise to the BCR::ABL1 fusion gene.
+The BCR (BCR activator of RhoGEF and GTPase) gene is located at 22q11.2 and the ABL1 (ABL proto-oncogene 1, non-receptor tyrosine kinase) gene is located at 9q34.1.
+Translocation between these two genes gives rise to the BCR::ABL1 fusion gene, and produces a Philadelphia chromosome; the visible result of this translocation.

 The presence of a BCR::ABL1 fusion has important diagnostic and prognostic implications in a number of haematological disorders.

-The t(9;22)(q34.1;q11.2) translocation is the hallmark of chronic myeloid leukaemia (CML) and is found in around 90-95%1 of cases.
-The remaining cases have a variant translocation or have a cryptic translocation between 9q34.1 and 22q11.2 that cannot be identified by routine cytogenetic analysis1.
-BCR::ABL1 fusions can also be found in 25% of adult acute lymphoblastic leukaemia (ALL) and in 2-4% of childhood ALL1.
-This rearrangement is also seen in rare cases of acute myeloid leukaemia (AML)2.
+The t(9;22)(q34.1;q11.2) translocation is the hallmark of chronic myeloid leukaemia (CML) and is found in around 90-95% of cases1.
+The remaining cases have a variant translocation, or have a cryptic rearrangement involving 9q34.1 and 22q11.2 that cannot be identified by routine cytogenetic analysis1.